nestorvqz/dataloggerveribox/README.md

-# dataloggerveribox
+# Datalogger veribox
-This is an application for read data from csv files and store data in a database.
+This is an application for read dataloggers data from csv files and store them in a database.